 PROCEDURES FOR DISTRIBUTION OF F&A REVENUE

-Each year, as part of the budget development process, assistant vice president for Budgeting, Financial Planning & Analysis with the assistance of the AVPR and the director of Sponsored Programs, will estimate F&A costs recoverable in the coming fiscal year.
-The estimate will take into account F&A revenue in the current fiscal year as well as trends in grants and contracts activity.
+Each year, as part of the budget development process, the assistant vice president for Budgeting, Financial Planning, & Analysis, with the assistance of the AVPR and key ORSP personnel, will estimate F&A costs recoverable in the coming fiscal year.
+The estimate will take into account F&A revenue in the current fiscal year, as well as trends in grants and contracts activity.
 The annual operating budget will include this estimate as revenue.

 When a single investigator, department or school, and college are involved:

 forty percent of distributed F&A revenue flows to the PI;

 thirty percent of distributed revenue flows to the department or school; and